Fab Academy 2025

 To measure the kerf, we followed these steps:

-1. Design the Squares: We used a 2D PCB design software to create a design consisting of five squares, each measuring 30x30 mm.
-The design was saved in a format compatible with our laser cutter.
+1. Design the Squares: We used Retina Engrave software to create a design consisting of five squares, each measuring 20x20 mm.

-2. Prepare the Laser Cutter: We set up the laser cutter by ensuring it was clean and properly calibrated.
-We also selected the appropriate material for cutting and secured it on the laser cutter bed.
+2. Prepare the Laser Cutter and Cut: We set up the laser cutter by ensuring it was clean and properly calibrated.
+We also selected plywood of 4.9mm for cutting and placed it on the laser cutter bed, and cut it.

-5. Measure the Squares: Using a vernier caliper, we measured the actual dimensions of each cut square.
-We recorded the measurements and compared them to the intended dimensions (30x30 mm).
+4. Measure the Squares: Using a vernier caliper, we measured the actual dimensions of each cut square.
+We recorded the measurements and compared them to the intended dimensions.

 6. Calculate the Kerf: The kerf was determined by calculating the difference between the intended dimensions and the actual dimensions of the cut squares.
 This value represents the width of the material removed by the laser beam during cutting.